 3. Build Business Credit

 You won’t get far using a sole proprietorship for business credit-building purposes.
 You need a separately chartered and active (meaning all state fees are paid) business entity for this purpose.
 Read more about building business credit fast.
 It’s also worth knowing if you are likely to need business credit, as some industries will have a greater need for it.
-To see if you’re likely to need a business loan read this article.

 4. Lower Audit Rates